Psychology (MSc)

 Additional costs

-There are no additional costs associated with the academic part of the course but if you choose to do a placement in a different town you may incur extra living or travel costs compared to if you stayed in Cardiff.
+There are no additional costs associated with the academic part of the course but if you choose to do a placement in a different location you may incur extra living or travel costs compared to if you stayed in Cardiff.

 Living costs